 Meconium is black or dark-green, thick, tarry-looking, and odorless poo, which fills a baby’s intestines before birth.

 Sometimes meconium is released prior to birth in the uterus, usually because of distress like an infection or a difficult delivery.

-Under normal circumstances, meconium stools are released some time in the first day after birth, though it can take up to 48 hours.
-Over about three to five days, you’ll see baby’s poo gradually change color from black, to dark green, to yellow, and even to tan depending on how you choose to feed your baby.
-All the earth-toned colours of poop are fine and healthy.
+Under normal circumstances, meconium stools are released some time within the first day after birth, though it can take up to 48 hours.
+Over about three to five days, you’ll see your baby’s poo gradually change color from black, to dark green, to yellow, and even to tan depending on how you choose to feed your baby.
+All the earth-toned colors of poop are fine and healthy.
 That said, consult your doctor if you have concerns, and especially if baby is having meconium poos after five days.

 Do I Need to Do Anything Special to Wash Meconium Off My Diapers?